leanprover-community/lftcm2020/index.md

 ## Organisation

-Although this event was originally intended to happen in Feiburg, the Covid pandemic turned it into a *virtual* meeting.
+Although this event was originally intended to happen in Freiburg, the Covid pandemic turned it into a *virtual* meeting.
 See the [participants](participants.html) and [schedule](schedule.html)
 pages for details.